Find wellness in Edinburgh all year round

 - Photograph some wild creatures at the Hermitage of Braid Nature Reserve (if you’re lucky: woodpeckers, kingfishers, and tawny owls).

-- Join your local weekly park run.
+- Enjoy a weekly park run.
 It’s free, non-competitive and there’s no commitment to go every week.
-Find out more.

 - Hug a tree at Cammo Estate.
 It’s probably much older than you.